IJSComplexMatter/dtmm/doc/introduction.rst

    * Immersion or standard microscopes.
    * Cover glass aberration effects.

-* Color rendering (RGB camera simulations based on CIE color matching functions).
+* **Color rendering** (RGB camera simulations based on CIE color matching functions).
 * Pre-defined spectral response for monochrome CMOS cameras.

 Status and limitations
 ----------------------

-``dtmm`` was developed mainly for light propagation through liquid crystals, and as such, other use cases have not yet been fully tested or implemented.
-Also, in the current version some limitations apply, which will hopefully be resolved in future versions.
+``dtmm`` was developed mainly for light propagation through liquid crystals, but it can also be used for simple 1D simulations using Jones calculus, or transfer matrix method.
+See the tutorial section for details.
+There are still some unresolved issues and limitations, which are planned to be addressed in future versions. **Contributions are welcome!**

 * Limited color rendering functions and settings - no white balance correction of computed images.
-* Non-dispersive material only.
+* Optimized for non-dispersive material.
+You have to split the calculation over different wavelengths and provide the optical data manually to simulate dispersive material.
+* Regular-spaced mesh only with equal spacing in x and y directions.

 .. note::

    EM field propagation calculation based on the iterative and non-iterative approach for 2D and 3D is exact for homogeneous layers, but it is approximate for inhomogeneous layers.
 It works good for slowly varying refractive index material (e.g. confined liquid crystals with slowly varying director field).

+The package is still evolving, so there may be some small API changes in the future.
 Other than that, the package is fully operational.
-Try the example below to get an impression on how it works.
+Play with the example below to get an impression on how it works.

 Example
 -------